-If a poll was taken of the average person on the qualities they want in a family law or divorce attorney, there is no question that “aggressive” would be at the top of the list.
+If a poll was taken of the average person on the qualities they want in family law or divorce attorney, there is no question that “aggressive” would be at the top of the list.
 People call our office often asking for a “Pit Bull” attorney for their divorce or family law case.
 They want an attorney who isn’t afraid to stand up to the court and opposing counsel.
-If yelling is needed, fists pounded on counsel table, nasty letters, or other hostile measures, they want an attorney who will charge forward at the blink of an eye.
+If yelling is needed, fists pounded on counsel table, nasty letters, or other hostile measures, they want an attorney who will charge forward in the blink of an eye.

 Some will not like the title of this article.
 It will instantly confuse them and turn them off.
 They have been programmed, and taught for so long, that a “Pit Bull” is what they want.
 They will also wrongly assume that theme of this article will shift toward weakness or appeasement.
 This is not the correct course, either.
 You don’t want an attorney who is weak or simply advocates appeasing opposing counsel and the judge.
 You shouldn’t run to this other extreme, either.